nodejs/node/doc/api/crypto.md

 string; otherwise `signature` is expected to be a [`Buffer`][], `TypedArray`, or `DataView`.

-Returns `true` or `false` depending on the validity of the signature for the data and public key.

 The `verify` object can not be used again after `verify.verify()` has been called.
 Multiple calls to `verify.verify()` will result in an error being thrown.